tus/tus-resumable-upload-protocol/protocol.md

 [RFC2616 Section 14.15 Content-MD5](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.15).
 Once all the data of the current uploading chunk has been received by the server it MUST verify the uploaded chunk against the provided checksum.
-If the verification succeeds the server continues with processing the data.
-In the case of mismatching checksums the server MUST abort handling the request and MUST send the tus-specific `460 Checksum Mismatch` status code.
+If the verification succeeds the server continues processing the data.
+In the case of mismatching checksums the server MUST abort handling the request and MUST respond with the tus-specific `460 Checksum Mismatch` status code.
 In addition the file and its offsets MUST not be updated.

 If the hash cannot be calculated at the beginning of the upload it MAY be included as a trailer.
 If the server can handle trailers, this behavior MUST be